-Undertake appropriate training, and access to updates and networks in order to:
+Undertake appropriate training, and access to updates and networks in order

-- be able to recognise signs of abuse and how to respond to them, including special circumstances such as child sexual exploitation, female genital mutilation, fabricated or induced illness - understand the assessment process for providing early help and intervention, e.g. SSCP levels of need - https://www.stockport.gov.uk/contacting-the-massh/contacting-the-massh - have a working knowledge of how the local authority conducts initial and review child protection (CP) case conferences and contribute effectively to these; and - be alert to the specific needs of children in need (as specified in section 17 of the Children Act 1989), those with special educational needs, pregnant teenagers, young carers, those who are privately fostered, vulnerable to exploitation, racialisation and subject to listening or hearing to domestic abuse.
+- be able to recognise signs of abuse and how to respond to them, including special circumstances such as child sexual exploitation, female genital mutilation, fabricated or induced illness - - have a working knowledge of how the local authority conducts initial and review child protection (CP) case conferences and contribute effectively to these; and - be alert to the specific needs of children in need (as specified in section 17 of the Children Act 1989), those with special educational needs, pregnant teenagers, young carers, those who are privately fostered, vulnerable to exploitation, racialisation and subject to listening or hearing to domestic abuse.

-Ensure (as directed) each member of staff has read and understands the school's safeguarding policy and procedures, including providing induction on these matters to new staff members.
+Ensure (as directed) each member of staff has read and understands the school/college's safeguarding policy and procedures, including providing induction on these matters to new staff members.
 Induction and training must include the school's behaviour policy and the school's procedures for managing children who are missing education, as well as the staff code of conduct, and the child protection policy, dealing with disclosures and managing allegations processes.